fabiobohren/new-readmes/kmp_barcode_scanner_readme.md

 Open the project in Android Studio and run it on Android/iOS.Features of the Android Barcode Scanner SDK.

+## Features of the Scanbot Barcode Scanner SDK

 ### Out-of-the-box barcode scanning workflows

 The Scanbot Barcode Scanner SDK offers the following scan modes right out of the box in our ready-to-use user interfaces: